 Q. What is a CMA?

 A. A CMA is a comparative market analysis.
-A CMA helps sellers determine an ideal listing
+A CMA helps sellers determine an ideal

-agents for both sellers and buyers.
+all of our agents for both sellers and buyers.

 Q. What is the best way for us to search for a new home?